 Director, Global Health Learning and Education Incubator at Harvard University

 Director, Center for Health Decision Science

-Dr. Sue J Goldie, Roger Irving Lee Professor of Public Health, is the Director of the Center for Health Decision Science (Harvard T.H.
-Chan School of Public Health) and Faculty Director of the Harvard Global Health Institute (Harvard University).
+Dr. Sue J Goldie, Roger Irving Lee Professor of Public Health, is the Director of the Center for Health Decision Science (Harvard School of Public Health) and Director of the Global Health Education and Learning Incubator (Harvard University).
 Dr. Goldie has a secondary appointment as Professor of Global Health and Social Medicine (Harvard Medical School).
 Her professional agenda includes improving women’s health in all parts of the world, using evidence-based policy to reduce global health inequities, building bridges between disciplines to tackle critical public health challenges, and fostering innovation in education.

 M.P.H.,1997, Harvard School of Public Health